Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

-These Procedural Rules shall apply to arbitrations conducted by BANI.
-By designating BANI and/or choosing the BANI Procedural Rules for resolution of a dispute, the parties to the agreement or dispute shall be deemed to have agreed to waive the process of case examination through the District Court in connection with the agreement or dispute, and to execute any award made by the Arbitration Tribunal based on the BANI Procedural Rules.
+1. These Procedural Rules shall apply to arbitrations conducted by BANI.
+By designating BANI and/or choosing the BANI Procedural Rules for resolution of a dispute, the parties to the agreement or dispute shall be deemed to have agreed to waive the process of case examination through the District Court in connection with the agreement or dispute, and shall execute any award made by the Arbitration Tribunal or the sole arbitrator based on the BANI Procedural Rules.

 Article 3.
 Definitions

 Unless specifically stipulated otherwise, the terms below shall have the following definitions when referred to herein:

 a. a.
 “BANI” shall be the Badan Arbitrase Nasional Indonesia (BANI Arbitration Centre) established on the basis of the KADIN’s Number: SKEP/152/DPH/1977, dated 30 November 1977;

 b.
 “Board” shall be the Governing Board of BANI;